 Vulnerability Assessment Phase

-It’s the phase that is used for finding the vulnerabilities of your network.
-The information collected in the discovery phase will be useful in this phase.
+It’s the phase used for finding your network’s vulnerabilities.
+The information collected in the discovery phase will be useful.

 Exploitation Phase